dattgoswami/CulinaryCodexAPI/README.md

-# Liquidation Monitor
+# Simple API using Node and Express

-The task of this assignment is to build a json parser that gets the extensions and number of unique filenames with those extensions.
+The task of this assessment is to build a simple API using Node and Express.

 ## Getting Started